Wedding Planner Denmark FAQs

-No you do not.
-You are absolutely able to do everything on your own and under your own steam if you want, and go direct to The Danish Family Court for the application (Familierethuset).
-But it can be very difficult, long winded and fraught with delays and hold ups, and who wants stress and administration with their wedding day?
+No, you do not.
+You can do everything independently and under your own steam if you want, and go direct to The Danish Family Court for the application (Familierethuset).
+But it can be challenging, long-winded, and fraught with delays and hold-ups, and who wants stress and administration with their wedding day?

-We will do the official part for you with The Danish Family Court for the application and organise and book the wedding ceremony and registry office for you.
+We will do the official part for you with The Danish Family Court to apply and book the wedding ceremony and registry office for you.

-In order to keep the process and experience simple, we do not offer set specific packages, as people have different budgets, timeframes and requirements.
-But we do work with vendors and suppliers in each location and can offer you information and contact details for most things that you may require.
-We do like to keep it easy so you can getting married exactly what you want - rather than what we think you want.
+Keeping the process and experience simple, we do not offer specific packages, as people have different budgets, timeframes, and requirements.
+But we work with vendors and suppliers in each location and can provide you with information and contact details for most things you may require.
+We like to keep it easy so you can get married exactly what you want - rather than what we think you want.

-The cheapest way to marry abroad is to be happy to do part of the administration yourself and make the government fee to Denmark directly - this would mean you are getting married in Denmark, and with our Bronze service the fee is only 699 Euro.
+The cheapest way to marry abroad is to be happy to do part of the administration yourself and make the government fee to Denmark directly - this would mean you are getting married in Denmark.
+With our Bronze service, the price is only 699 Euro.

-We help and support you do everything, but it is a partnership between us and you, more than a full service and management of your wedding.
+We help and support you do everything, but it is a partnership between you and more than a full service and managing your wedding.

 For a registry office/city hall wedding, the cheapest possible total cost is in Denmark and is 699 Euro (Bronze service).

 This will include everything.
-There are no hidden extras; everything includes taxes and two copies of the international marriage certificate (in Danish, German, English, French & Spanish).
+There are no hidden extras; everything includes taxes and two copies of the international marriage certificate (Danish, German, English, French & Spanish).

-The only other costs you need to factor in are your personal costs of hotel, travel, wedding photographer - if you want them.
-If you want one of them, please get in touch with us.
+The only other costs you need to factor in are your costs of hotel, travel, wedding photographer - if you want them.
+If you wish to one of them, please get in touch with us.

 We believe Denmark is the best place to get married in the world.
-This is because Denmark is accepting of all forms of love, low cost, easy - yet stylish, and is legally recognised worldwide with minimal paperwork and documents and no lengthy residency requirements.
+This is because Denmark accepts all forms of love, low cost, easy - yet stylish, and is legally recognized worldwide with minimal paperwork and documents and no lengthy residency requirements.

-For Denmark, from when the application is submitted, in some situations the government can issue approval in five working days, and once issued you can immediately book a ceremony.
+For Denmark, from when the application is submitted, in some situations, the government can issue approval in five working days and once published, you can immediately book a ceremony.
 So we can proceed as quickly as you can get us the documents, as we are FAST.

 You will receive the marriage certificates straight after your ceremony.
 If you wish to have them legalized, this takes longer, but we usually have them back to you by courier within four to five days after we receive them.